Monar/react-immutable-pure-component/README.md

 With those properties you can specify list of props or states that will be checked for changes.
 If value is `undefined` (default) then all `props` and `state` will be checked, otherwise array of keys or paths is expected.
-The path is an array of keys like in the example below.
+The path is an iterator (eg. Array) of keys like in the example below.
 Checking values under path is working for `Immutable` data structures as well as for plain js data structures.
+To benefit from this feature `immutable@4` is required otherwise non `string` values will throw a `TypeError`.

-Under the hood version 2 is using [getIn](https://facebook.github.io/immutable-js/docs/#/getIn) which is new addition to `Immutable@4` so if you operate on previews versions use `react-immutable-pure-component@1` which is missing option to pass a path to `updateOnProps` and `updateOnStates`.
+Under the hood version 2 is 'optionally' using [getIn](https://facebook.github.io/immutable-js/docs/#/getIn) which is new addition to `Immutable@4` and all non `string` values are passed as an argument to `Immutable.getIn`.

 ### Example
 In this example component will update when value of `me` is change and will